adina-hc/19-budget-trackers/README.md

 This app allows the user to add expenses and deposits to their budget with, or without a connection.

 The user can interact with the app online and offline:

 1) Offline Functionality:

-  a) Enter deposits offline
+   * Enter deposits offline
-  b) Enter expenses offline
+   * Enter expenses offline

 2) When brought back online: